-Budget Detail Section
+Budget Detail Worksheet

-Complete the Budget Detail Section.
-The budget detailed section will contain the summary for the applicant.
+Complete the Budget Detail Worksheet (Attachment A-6).
+The Excel workbook contains a budget summary for the applicant.
 The budget summary must provide a detailed computation of requested funds and justification of costs in relation to activities.
-A detailed budget narrative should be submitted for clarity of expenses requested in the different budget categories.
+A detailed Budget Narrative (Attachment A-7) should be submitted for clarity of expenses requested in the different budget categories.

 Applicants must provide details on each cost item in the budget.
 For example, if an applicant includes a cost item for "speaker contracts," the applicant must describe what the purpose is, who the speaker is, what event is happening, a justification for including this cost, and the value-added to the grant.
-Each cost listed in the budget detail section should be detailed and itemized.
+Each cost listed in the Budget Detail Worksheet should be detailed and itemized.
 A breakdown of expenses should be included under each category.
 Any expense not listed in the proposed budget cannot be claimed for reimbursement on an SER.